Program Schedule and Didactic Offerings

 Every Fri AM there is the Multidisciplinary Head & Neck Tumor Board Conference.
 We are responsible for presenting the patients to the other members of the board each week, and recording the treatment plans.
 Patients are often seen later that morning to review the tumor board recommendations.

-Journal Club is held every other month.
+Journal Club is held every quarter.
 We usually discuss 4 articles from different subspecialties within the field as well as a 5th article on teaching or learning.
 Junior residents present the basics of each article; senior residents comment; faculty then comment also.
 This is usually held at a restaurant in the Metro Detroit area.

-Dr. John Craig, the Division Chief of Rhinology, directs a 2-day annual endoscopic sinus and skull base surgery course every spring for the Otolaryngology and Neurosurgery residents.
+Dr. John Craig, the Division Chief, directs a 2-day annual endoscopic sinus and skull base surgery course every spring for the Otolaryngology and Neurosurgery residents.
 This course brings speakers from across the country and is both lecture-based and a hands-on cadaver dissection course.
 A resident dissection manual is provided to every resident to optimize their anatomic learning and to guide their lab dissections.
 State-of-the-art instrumentation is provided by various surgical instrument companies, making for an experience that simulates the operating room environment as closely as possible.
 In the link below is a summary video of the 2017 course, and pictures highlighting the lecture and lab setup.

 The temporal bone & microvascular dissection lab is open 24 hours/day.
 There is an annual temporal bone dissection course held in Sep/Oct.